bluluke/katas/README.md

 boolean_to_string: takes boolean input and returns boolean value as a string.

 ## Java Kata Descriptions:
+TriangleTester: Returns true if 3 input integers pass triangle inequality theorem and false if they do not pass it.

 TwoToOne: returns sorted String of unique characters from input of 2 strings.